-Different Tints and Coatings
+Lens Tints and Coatings

 - Polarized tint: This tint heavily reduces glare and improves clarity.
 Intense glares can happen when light reflects off water, cars, and asphalt.
-If you tend to run on roads or near lakes, polarized lenses will help reduce unsightly glares that are painful to look at.
+If you tend to run on roads or near lakes, polarized lenses will help reduce squint-inducing glares that are painful to look at.

-- Adjustable nose pads.
+- Adjustable nose pads: For customizable comfort.

-- Interchangeable lenses for different light conditions.
+- Interchangeable lenses: For different light conditions.

-- Lightweight frames.
+- Lightweight frames: For comfort.